kyma-project/lifecycle-manager/docs/creating-test-environment.md

 2. Generating and Pushing the Operator Image and Charts

-   Next generate and push the module image of the operator (it will use the registry referenced in the `MODULE_REGISTRY` environment variable).
+   Next generate and push the module image of the operator.

     ```sh
     make module-operator-chart module-image